42elenz/Talspiegel_Calculator/README.md

 This App was made with flutter and is easily deployable as a webapp, IOS and Android.

 ## Acknowledgment
-A project by Dr. Esra Lenz based on the idea of Dr. Eckermann.
+A project by Dr. Esra Lenz with help from Paul Geeser based on the idea of Dr. Eckermann.